matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 ![[Pasted image 20251020195315.png]]
 The structure of this model has a simple additive equation consisting of weights that are easily quantifiable.
 $$y = w_{1}x_{1} + w_{2}x_{2} + w_{3}x_{3} + \dots + w_{n}x_{n} + b$$
 - `w`'s are the weights given for each `x` feature in a given dataset.
+What we are determining with the above expression is how much `y` changes when  `xi` changes by one unit.
+- We can easily understand and visualize this equation.
+The weights themselves can be listed in a table.
+The graph of the model is basically a line of best fit